top of page

 Rosario – Rosary; wake; woman’s name

-Ruca – Literally means old woman; girlfriend
+Ruca – Old woman; girlfriend

 Saluda a tu esposa y niños por mí - Say hello to your wife and children for me